moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 `https://api.kladana.com/api/remap/1.2/entity/customerOrder?filter=state.name=Новый;state.name=Принят`

 The filter=assortment=<href of an entity> filter allows you to filter documents by the presence of items with the specified assortment entities. assortment - a parameter that accepts the href of an assortment or group of products.
-Allowed entity types: Product, Service, Modification, Bundle, Product group.
+Allowed entity types: Product, Product variant, Service, Bundle, Product group.
 The selection will include those documents that contain the specified entities in the number of items, or, in the case of specifying Product Groups, one of the entities from the specified Product Groups.

 An example query using the assortment filter: